MicrosoftDX/kurvejs/docs/graph.md

         _next?: () => GraphCollection&lt;UserDataModel, Users, User>, _raw:any } // also as described above
     }

+This is the normal Microsoft Graph response with two new properties, plus a new property added to each element of _value_.

 You can pass _value_ anywhere an array of the base type is expected:

     const showDisplayNames = (users:UserDataModel[]) => users.value.forEach(user => console.log(user.displayName));
     graph.users.GetUsers().then(users => showDisplayNames(users.value));

+You can also directly access the collection metadata:

+    graph.users.Getusers.then(users => console.log(users["@odata.context], users["@data.nextLink"]);

 ## OData